zeroamps/Tooling/Git/README.md

 `git checkout <branch>|<commit>|<file>` switches branches, commits or files is a straightforward operation.

+`git checkout -b <branch>` creates a new branch and then checks it out.

 ***

 `git rebase <branch>` from the current branch to the target (NOT leaving your history).